7 min read

-Implement time tracking using a service like TSheets to make it simple to track every hour worked on programs, including your volunteers.
+Implement time tracking using a service like QuickBooks to make it simple to track every hour worked on programs, including your volunteers.
 If there is a fair market value for services, you can record donated services as income and expense.
 Implement joint cost allocation and track staff time so you can allocate as much as you can to programs.

 Limited Funds for Back Office Operations

-Nonprofit income and accounting is different.
+Nonprofit income and accounting are different.
 Fundraising and government funding is the way most nonprofit organizations acquire money to operate—and any profit must be reinvested into their programs.
 That means there’s no room for error and no “rainy-day fund.”
 It also means there usually isn’t a budget to hire an experienced in-house accountant, which can limit the organization’s ability to optimize its finances.

 The executive director’s core competency is usually not in accounting or bookkeeping.
-While the executive director will almost certainly be passionate about the organization’s mission, he or she can often comes from a varied background, depending on the organization and the person.
+While the executive director will almost certainly be passionate about the organization’s mission, he or she can often come from a varied background, depending on the organization and the person.
 However, since accounting is a critical aspect of operations, the executive director ends up overseeing a function he or she doesn’t always understand.
 The truth is that financial literacy can make or break a nonprofit, so if the leadership doesn’t possess the right qualifications, the organization needs to find a way to acquire them.

 Nonprofits often feel they can’t pay market value for professional staff and many times have to rely on volunteers for critical functions.
 One of the biggest problems nonprofits face is not having the professional experience in critical back-office functions to run the organization.
 Unfortunately, this tends to result in higher spend to get the books done, prepare reports, and handle financial management and planning.

 Outsourcing the bookkeeping and accounting function can save the organization 30-40%.